Ilene0413/clickygame/README.md

 # clickygame
 This app is a memory game.
 The app renders 12 different images.
 Each image should only be clicked once.
-If it is clicked more than once, the user losers.
+If it is clicked more than once, the user loses.
 Each image listens for a click event.
 The app keeps track of the user's score and the top score.
 If the user clicks on an image more than once, they lose and a message appears indicating that they lost and should try again.